Minneapolis Faces Possible Water Restrictions Amid Drought Conditions

 Dane’s dad, Kyle, said they’ve been using less water in their small garden, but he said the main concern with the severe heat is their dog.

 “She’s an extremely black dog and she cooks out in the sun.
-We’ve been going to dog parks that have water features so she can hang out in the river,” Kyle said.MORE NEWS: Derek Chauvin Trial Cost Hennepin County $3.7M
+We’ve been going to dog parks that have water features so she can hang out in the river,” Kyle said.MORE NEWS: Motorcyclist Dies After Colliding With Semi In Central Minnesota

 The DNR said it would take at least 3-5 inches of widespread rain in a two week period to significantly alleviate the drought.